wargold/MovieNerds/README.md

 #### Authors: War Ahmed, Mehrdad Bahador, Thomas Wang & Tim Wayburn
 #### Project Group 10

+#### Update
+After receiving feedback from our TA, we have implemented a drag and drop in the favorite page, that works if the screen size is suitable otherwise the user can remove their favorite movies with a click of a button.
+We then have also implemented popup on the the users first login that describes the functionality of the website, the second popup on the favorite page that describe how to add movies and the purpose of the favorite page, lastly a popup on the visualisation page if its the first time the user visit that page, that describe how the user can use that page.
+We have also fixed some smaller design issues.

 #### Project Description

 Building a website for browsing movies, the users will be able to register an account on the website,